vss2sn/path_planning/README.md

 Path Planning

 This repository will contain various path planning algorithms.
-It currently includes an implementation of Dijkstra's algorithm for grid based search.
+It currently includes an implementation of
+1. Dijkstra's algorithm for grid based search.
+2. A-star algorithm for grid based search.